A Golden birthday only happens once in your lifetime.

 For older kids, ask guests to wear black and white so that the birthday boy or girl can be decked out in gold.

-Apart from gold-inspired trinkets, another good idea would be to give out birthstones from tinyrituals.co that match the celebrant’s birthday.
+Apart from gold-inspired trinkets, another good idea would be giving birthstones that match the celebrant’s birthday.

 This add-on will please all the visitors, being able to bring something meaningful with them.

-This theme looks incredible in pictures and works really well in large events.
+This theme looks incredible in pictures and works well in large events.

 Birthday Scavenger Hunt